 So always talk to your doctor or clinical nurse specialist before using any type of massage therapy offered commercially.
 It may be that an adapted treatment offered within a cancer care centre or hospice would be appropriate for you.
 It is important to make sure that your massage therapist is fully qualified and insured.

 People with cancer should avoid very deep massage.
 Gentler types may be safer.
 Some people worry that having a massage when you have cancer may make the cancer cells travel to other parts of the body.
 No research has proved this to be true.

 If you are having radiotherapy you should avoid massaging the treated area.
 And don’t have massage to any area of your body where the skin is broken, bleeding or bruised.

 You should also avoid general massage therapy to your arms or legs if they are swollen because of lymphoedema.
 However, there is a particular type of massage used for lymphoedema called manual lymphatic drainage (MLD).
 This is a very specialised treatment and people who need MLD are referred to a lymphoedema specialist by their doctor or specialist nurse.

-- How many years of training they've had
+- How many years of training have they had

-- If they have indemnity insurance (in case of negligence)
+- Do they have indemnity insurance (in case of negligence)

 There are a few different massage organisations.

 The General Council for Massage Therapy is a group of organisations working together to develop a common set of practice and training standards.
 They aim to have one professional body holding a register of UK massage therapists.
 They have details of all the massage therapy organisations that are members on their website.

 Phone: 0870 850 4452